adediu25/vis-proj2/README.md

 Most of the encounters from 1906 to 1994 are "disk" shaped which is the most common pop culture representation of an alien space craft.

+The greatest amount of sightings by time were at midnight, and of those sightings, the greatest amount of shape reported was a light.

+The number of sighting peaks in the summer months of June, July, and August.
+This makes sense as people are spending more time outside.

+There were reported encounter lengths that lasted for a full day, which seems crazy.

 ## Development Process

 Source code can be accessed at [GitHub](https://github.com/adediu25/vis-proj2), and a live version is hosted on [GitHub Pages](https://adediu25.github.io/vis-proj2/).